kierenblack/comfyui-hunyuan1_5/README.md

 ### Slow Cold Starts

-- Use RunPod network volume for models
+- Use RunPod network volume for models (reduces to 30-60 seconds)
-- Pre-bake models into Docker image (increases image size)
+- Pre-bake models into Docker image (increases image size significantly)
 - Use keep-alive workers

 ### Model Not Found